 On average, 10 applications are received for each position available for admission.
 Of this applicant pool, approximately 20 to 30 candidates are interviewed per class.
-Of the candidates interviewed, 6 students are selected for each class, with additional alternate candidates selected to fill any position declined by a selected candidate.
+Of the candidates interviewed, 6 students are selected for each class, with two additional alternate candidates selected to fill any position declined by a selected candidate.

 4. I am interested in applying to the Nurse Anesthesia Program.
 I have a Master of Science in Nursing (MSN) degree and am currently working as a nurse practitioner.
 Would I be able to transition into the CRNA Program?

 After receiving several inquiries from individuals interested in changing their area of interest to Nurse Anesthesia, this issue was presented to the Higher Learning Commission which regulates the accreditation status of the College.
 The official response was that a second Master of Science in Nursing degree cannot be granted.
 Applicants who have a master’s degree in another area, (i.e., a Master of Science in Social Work [MSW]), would be eligible to apply.
 However, applicants who have a MSN degree can continue their education in the area of Nurse Anesthesia through either a program that offers a Post-master’s certificate in Nurse Anesthesia, or a program that offers a Doctorate in Nursing Practice (DNP).
 Unfortunately at this time, individuals with a MSN are not eligible to apply to our program since we do not offer a Post-Master’s certificate.

 5. Will a DNP in Nurse Anesthesia ever be offered through Goldfarb School of Nursing at Barnes-Jewish College?